sorcerer-merlin/torrdex/README.md

 - Administration panel with the ability to make changes and remove users, as well as enable/disable global options that change functionality of the site
 - Customizable Torrent Description templates for new uploads to ease in the writing of Torrent Descriptions (now with MarkDown support!)
 - Password Reset with Email Verification link and CAPTCHA code
+- Member Invites with Email Verification link and CAPTCHA code

 ## To-Do List